 - Cincinnati Zoo & Botanical Garden is live streaming Home Safaris at 3 pm EDT on their Facebook page.

-- Massimo Bottura has been live streaming free cooking classes (I’d call them cook-alongs tbh) on his IGTV, hilariously and aptly named “Kitchen Quarantine” every day at 8 pm CET (1 pm MDT).
-If you missed a day, the wonderful folks over at Fine Dining Lovers have recorded previous streams which you can check out here.
+- Massimo Bottura has been live streaming free cooking classes (or cook-alongs, as I like to call them) on his IGTV, hilariously and aptly named “Kitchen Quarantine” every day at 8 pm CET (1 pm MDT).
+The full series is available on his YouTube channel here.

 - Walt Disney Imagineering released a course with Khan Academy a while back called “Imagineering in a Box”.
 If you haven’t had the time to check it out, now is a good opportunity.
 You can find the full course here and the video playlist here.

 So there you have it!
-These are just a few things you can check out if you’re feeling stir-crazy during these strange times, but we know there’s many more and now is the perfect opportunity to seek them out.
+These are just a few things you can check out if you’re feeling stir-crazy during these strange times, but we know there are many more, and now is the perfect opportunity to seek them out.

 Did we miss anything?
 If you have any more suggestions, we’d love to hear them!